sauravx12/NewProject/README.md

 Opened Cursor and installed both extensions Claude Code and Codex and logged in to it Downloaded Guthub desktop and opened the repo through Cursor Described all the instructions in Readme file
+Clicked Commit to main and click push origin in Github

 What issues you ran into and how you solved them:
 I haven't ran into any issues during the process, as the instructions were clear.